 However, these measures lack concerted and concrete action.

 First, statistics from an RBI report on NBFCs suggest that the total borrowings by the NBFCs exceed Rs 1 lakh crore, and thereby, the efficacy of an SPV, active till September 30, 2020, has been vociferously criticized and questioned.

 This move is a three-month short-term liquidity shot as opposed to the industry requirement of about two-three years.
 The sector is in dire straits for long-term funds so that they don’t run into an asset-liability mismatch.

 However, the present move may lead to a vicious cycle of extending loans.
 For instance, if somebody were to draw three months’ money, they will have to create another liability at the end of 90 days to be able to repay this.

-Second, the high thresholds and requirements set by the RBI for NBFCs and HFCs means many entities in dire need of financial support and liquidity will be left out of this scheme, thereby providing a lopsided-cushion to the sector.
+Second, the high thresholds and requirements set by the RBI for NBFCs and HFCs mean many entities in dire need of financial support and liquidity will be left out of this scheme, thereby providing a lopsided cushion to the sector.

 Third, the number of NBFCs and HFCs availing of this scheme will be contingent on the rate and amount they receive.
 This will be a determining factor of whether the scheme is a true liquidity potion or just another half-baked solution.

 What remains to be examined is whether this scheme will provide cheaper and easier funds to even those NBFCs and HFCs which are not in dire need of emergency funds as long as they meet the eligibility criteria.
 The answer to this dilemma shall judge the extent of success of this announcement.

 In order to mitigate the gargantuan effects of the pandemic-induced depressionary forces on the shadow financing sector, the government must introduce a dark horse to soothe its long-term woes and not a mere quick fix.